P-Pritam/demo-repo/README.md

 ---- Pritam Pal
-----Currently persueing M.Tech in Cryptology and Security
+---- Currently persueing M.Tech in Cryptology and Security
+---- From Indian Statistical Institute